Skip to Main Content

 Electric cell in which the chemical energy from the oxidation of a gas fuel is converted directly to electrical energy in a continuous process (see oxidation and reduction).
 MORE

 Nuclear Reactor: Topic Page

 Device for producing controlled release of nuclear energy.

 Rotary engine that uses a continuous stream of fluid (gas or liquid) to turn a shaft that can drive machinery.

-GreenFILE This collection of scholarly, government and general-interest titles includes content on the environmental effects of individuals, corporations and local/national governments, and what can be done at each level to minimize these effects.
+GreenFILE This link opens in a new windowThis collection of scholarly, government and general-interest titles includes content on the environmental effects of individuals, corporations and local/national governments, and what can be done at each level to minimize these effects.
 GreenFILE draws on the connections between the environment and a variety of disciplines such as agriculture, education, law, health and technology.
 Topics covered include global climate change, green building, pollution, sustainable agriculture, renewable energy, recycling, and more.
 The database provides indexing and abstracts for more than 612,000 records, as well as Open Access full text for more than 9,100 records.

 - Geo-Heat Center Quarterly Bulletin

 - Popular Science

 - Scientific American